 - —Suze Orman

-Use an ellipsis (…) to indicate an omission in quoted text, to mask sensitive data, to convey action in the background (like loading), to represent overflow text, or to indicate hesitation, faltering speech, or thoughts.
+Use an ellipsis (…) to indicate an omission in quoted text, to convey action in the background (like loading), to represent overflow text, or to indicate hesitation, faltering speech, or thoughts.

 Make sure there’s no space between the last letter and the first period.
 Don’t use ellipses for dramatic effect or in place of commas or dashes.